surniaulula/wpsso/README.md

 <li>Network / Multisite Installations</li>
 </ul>

-<p>The WPSSO Core Standard plugin is designed to satisfy the requirements of most standard WordPress sites.
-If your site requires additional third-party plugin and service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want to get the <a href="https://wpsso.com/extend/plugins/wpsso/">WPSSO Core Premium plugin</a> for those additional features.</p>

 <p><strong>&#91;Premium&#93;</strong> Support for the Twitter <a href="https://dev.twitter.com/cards/types/player">Player Card</a> for embedded videos.</p>

 <p><strong>&#91;Premium&#93;</strong> Detection of embedded videos with API support for Facebook, Slideshare, Vimeo, Wistia, and Youtube videos.</p>